masemaster613/rubix_cube_gallium/README.md

 V2 defines each move using a dictionary in which the keys represent where each square starts and the values represent where each square is going, Then there is a general move function that takes the cube and the dictionary as inputs.

 I am thinking of implementing a v3 where i define a class of cube pieces in the cube.
 A 2x2x2 rubix cube has 8 pieces each with three sides, so tracking their position and orientation should give an alternate method of representing the cube.

+I am also using it as a way to practice python and git